Her Campus Logo Her Campus Logo

-Down-ballot voting is a big deal in the 2024 election, and it’s more important than you might think.
-Sure, the presidential race gets all the hype, and don’t get me wrong, it is very important.
-But the people we, as young voters, elect locally — like governors, city council members, and school board reps — make decisions that hit much closer to home.
-These are the folks who influence our daily lives.
+Down-ballot voting is a big deal in 2024.
+Sure, the presidential race gets a lot ofhype, and it is very important.
+(Like, very!)
+But the people we elect locally — like governors, city council members, and school board reps — make decisions that hit much closer to home.
+These are the people who influence our daily lives!

-In 2024, there’s even more on the line.
-Issues like voting rights, reproductive health, and how our communities bounce back from the pandemic are being tackled at the state and local levels.
-If we skip those down-ballot races, we’re leaving a lot of important choices up to chance.
-And by voting all the way down the ballot — something only a third or more of those voting actually do, according to U.S. Vote Foundation — we make sure our voices are heard not just at the top, but all the way through.
+In 2024, there’s a lot on the line.
+Voting rights, reproductive health, and how our communities continue to bounce back from the pandemic are being handled at the state and local levels.
+If we don’t vote on down-ballot races, we’re leaving a lot of important choices up to chance.
+And by voting all the way down the ballot — something only a third or more of those voting actually do, according to U.S. Vote Foundation — we make sure our voices are heard all the way to the most local position.

-Nobody knows the importance of down-ballot voting better than local government officials, including state governors.
+Let’s look to the people who understand down-ballot voting better than anyone — local government officials, including state governors.
 At a DGA panel hosted by Julia Louis-Dreyfus on Aug.
-21 during the DNC, the eight Democratic women governors came together for an inspiring discussion the 2024 election, including Vice President Kamala Harris’s historic run for president, but also the vital importance of down-ballot voting.
+21, 2024 during the DNC, eight Democratic women governors came together for a discussion the 2024 election while stressing the vital importance of down-ballot voting.

 “I started at the lowest level,” New York Governor Kathy Hochul told the room.
 “I was maybe just a step above dog catcher in my town — and I worked my way up.”
 Hochul, New York state’s first female governor, also says that women who want to be involved in the political sector shouldn’t be discouraged to “get into the game” if they don’t have the strongest resume — start small in roles on the school board or town board and “build the farm team.”